janyksteenbeek/uuri/README.md

 Uuri is a Laravel-based project management and time tracking system that helps you manage time entries per project efficiently.

+> **Note:** ⚠️ Uuri is currently in ACTIVE development and not yet ready for production use.
+Feel free to contribute to the project by submitting pull requests.

 ## Features

 - Client Management